 All high school projects require a high level of original thought and development, so these ideas are merely springboards to help you develop your own project.
-To participate in upper-level competition, a project should be relevant to current science and technology and should present a benefit to society.
-Start brainstorming by looking at the ISEF categories; it's also a good idea to check the ISEF guidelines before you choose a topic.
+To participate in an upper-level competition, a project should be relevant to current science and technology and should present a benefit to society.
+Start brainstorming by looking at the ISEF categories; it’s also a good idea to check the ISEF guidelines before you choose a topic.

 – For tips on performing your experiment and presenting your project, see our free science fair guide.

 – Browse our Science Fair Supplies category for more project ideas and helpful kits.

 - Compare the effect of antibiotics on gram-positive and gram-negative bacteria.
 (Grow your own cultures with agar & petri dishes.
 For a sample procedure and more project ideas, see our bacteria science project guide.)

 - Run a bioassay to test for toxicity in water or soil.

 - Test the effect of ultraviolet radiation on bacteria growth.

 - Do different types of bread grow different types of mold?
 Does temperature or light affect mold growth?